-6.118 There have been no non-mineral developments permitted within the MSA that would needlessly sterilise mineral resources.
+6.117 There have been no non-mineral developments permitted within the MSA that would needlessly sterilise mineral resources.
 There were a large amount of smaller applications that came forward within Mineral Safeguarding Areas of GM.
 However, by reason of their approval, it was considered that none of the permitted non-mineral development was contrary to Policy 8.
 For reference purposes, the following table includes some illustrative examples of larger applications that came forward within the 2018-2019 monitoring period which have yet to be determined:

-Application No. Location Proposal Decision 00997/17 Hulton Park, Bolton Full planning application for restoration works to Hulton Park and existing structures & heritage assets within it Committee 22 March 2018.
-Call in inquiry 1 Oct 2019.
-Report submitted to Secretary of State on or before 09/03/2020.
-04766/18 Land west of Wingates industrial estate Chorley Road, Outline application for strategic employment development for industrial (class b1c/b2), storage and distribution class b8) and/or research and development (class b1b) uses each with ancillary office space (class b1a) parking and associated facilities, (class d1) ancillary food and drink (class 3/a4/a5) Committee in October 2019 but was deferred.
-It is hoped to go back to committee in January
+Application No. Location Proposal Decision 04766/18 Land west of Wingates industrial estate Chorley Road, Westhoughton, Bolton, BL5 3LY Outline application for strategic employment development for industrial (class b1c/b2), storage and distribution class b8) and/or research and development (class b1b) uses each with ancillary office space (class b1a) parking and associated facilities, (class d1) ancillary food and drink (class 3/a4/a5) Committee in October 2019 but was deferred.
+It is hoped to go back to committee in January 2020.